Centre d’aide aux Personnes (CPA/4604)

 Year 2006

-The international association stepped down and a Belgian NGO called Les Amis d’Accompagner (the friends of Accompanying) was created.
-Its aim was to develop the supporting activities at a national level.
+The international non-profit association Accompagner handed over the reins.
+A Belgian non-profit organization called “Les Amis d’Accompagner”, was created to take over and develop Accompagner’s work at national level.
 The objective was to increase the involvement of volunteers in the life of the project and make it sustainable.

 Year 2007